What hiring managers actually look for

 Helped with data entry tasks in the office.

-Processed 150+ customer records weekly in Salesforce with 99.2% accuracy, reducing data cleanup time by 30%.
+Completed data entry for 150+ customer records weekly in Salesforce with 99.2% accuracy, cutting cleanup time by 30%.

 Worked at the customer service desk.

-Resolved an average of 25 customer inquiries daily, maintaining a 4.8/5 satisfaction score across two quarters.
+Resolved an average of 25 customer service inquiries daily, maintaining a 4.8/5 satisfaction score across two quarters.

 Strong action verbs for entry level resumes: